-Ben Simons PhD, Professor of Theoretical Condensed Matter Physics at the Cavendish Laboratory in Cambridge, Sabbatical visitor at the Gurdon Institute.
+Ben Simons PhD, Herchel Smith Professor at the Cavendish Laboratory in Cambridge, Affiliated Group Leader at the Gurdon Institute.

 Patterns of stem cell fate in adult and developing tissues

 The coordination of cell proliferation and fate specification is central to the development and maintenance of tissues.
 In development, systems must be tightly-regulated to ensure that precise numbers of lineage-specified cells are generated in the correct sequence whilst, in adult, a delicate balance between proliferation and differentiation is essential for homeostasis.
 Through a programme of interdisciplinary and collaborative research, our group is interested in establishing unifying principles of stem cell regulation in the development and maintenance of tissues, and to use them to resolve pathways leading to dysregulation in diseased states.

 Theories of tissue maintenance place stem cells at the apex of proliferative hierarchies, possessing the lifetime property of self-renewal.
 In homeostasis the number of stem cells remains fixed imposing an absolute requirement for fate asymmetry in the daughters of dividing cells, such that only half are retained.
 Fate asymmetry can be achieved either by being the invariant result of every division or by being orchestrated from the whole population, where cell fate following stem cell division is specified only up to some probability.
 These alternative models suggest different mechanisms of fate regulation, yet their identification in most tissues has remained elusive.